 Not only are the dogs incredible, but so too are the highly trained mushers.
 Ask your guide about the history, techniques, and subtleties of dogsledding – they are extremely knowledgeable and the close relationships between musher and dogs are especially engaging.

-Several dogsledding companies operate in Banff & Lake Louise, each offering a variety of tours ranging from a brisk half-hour jaunt to full-day excursions.
-Explore the Great Divide trail by venturing to the border of British Columbia and Alberta or cross the frozen expanses of the Spray lakes with your team of intrepid huskies.
+Several dogsledding companies operate in Banff and Lake Louise, each offering a variety of tours ranging from a brisk half-hour jaunt to full-day excursions.
+Explore the Great Divide trail by venturing to the border of British Columbia and Alberta or cross the frozen expanses of the Spray Lakes with your team of intrepid huskies.
 Each tour operator will provide warm clothing and blankets to ward off the cold, and, depending on the length of your trip a lunch or hot beverage may be provided.

 Tips for the Trail

 Although you will be snugged up in the low-slung sled, dress very warmly!
 Gloves are an absolute essential, as are sturdy winter boots – especially if you’d like to try your hand at mushing your own team.